 We know businesses are essential for a strong local economy, so St. Louis Park provides resources and assistance to help you succeed.
 Some general business resources are listed below.
 In addition, explore the links on the left for small business assistance, special financing programs, workforce resources, recycling grant information and manufacturing resources.

 If you have any questions, contact Economic Development Specialist Julie Grove at 952.924.2523 or firstname.lastname@example.org.

 The Minnesota Department of Employment and Economic Development (DEED) is the state's economic development agency.
-DEED's Business Services provides tools and expertise to help explore, start, manage and grow your business.
-Business Services representatives specialize in helping Minnesota's businesses succeed by providing customized solutions to meet your business needs.
-To contact a Business Services representative call 1.888.GET.JOBS.
+DEED's business services provides tools and expertise to help explore, start, manage and grow your business.
+Business services representatives specialize in helping Minnesota's businesses succeed by providing customized solutions to meet your business needs.

 SCORE is a national, nonprofit organization dedicated to the formation, growth and success of small businesses.
 Its volunteer counselors are working or retired business owners, executives and corporate leaders.
 They provide free and confidential advice to entrepreneurs and small business owners in every industry.
 SCORE has a branch office in St. Louis Park.

-The SBA is an independent agency of the federal government.
+The Small Business Administration is an independent agency of the federal government.
 Its mission is to protect the interests of small businesses, preserve free enterprise, and maintain and strengthen the U.S. economy.
 Minnesota's district office, located in downtown Minneapolis, offers numerous programs to help Minnesotans start, build and grow businesses — including small business planning assistance, free online training and online business consulting.